elevati0n/homeMe/README.md

 **1. You MUST adhere to our MIT license**

 **What does this mean?** MIT is a very permissive license, and you are free to fork, modify, and redistribute as you please.
-We simply require you to give credit to either 1) Chris, Revista's creator, by linking to Revista's Github repo, or 2) <a href='https://mesmerdesign.ca' target='_blank' rel='noopener noreferrer'>Mesmer Design</a>, Chris' web development company.
+We simply require you to give credit to either 1) Chris, HomeMe's creator, by linking to HomeMe's Github repo, or 2) <a href='https://mesmerdesign.ca' target='_blank' rel='noopener noreferrer'>Mesmer Design</a>, Chris' web development company.

 **2. You must delete all content in the `/content` folder**